-- Admission to the Undergraduate Programs in Education
+Admission to the School of Education

 - Admission to the School of Education

-- Admission Requirements and Procedures for:
+- Admission Requirements and Procedures for Non-Degree Students

 Trinity seeks students who have academic potential for its graduate programs, a record of scholastic achievement at the undergraduate level, and promise for success in the professional area in which they are applying.
 Students are admitted without regard to race, sex, religion, age, sexual orientation, national or ethnic origin, or disability.
 Applications from qualified students of diverse cultural, economic, and ethnic backgrounds are encouraged.